flare-foundation/VerifierServerGenerator/README.md

 ## Verification contract

-We generate a mock verification contract in solidity with a method `verify<NameOfTheType>` that accepts attestation response with Merkle proof (see struct Proof in `I<NameOfTheType>.sol`) and always confirms it.
+We generate a mock verification contract (and its interface) in solidity with a method `verify<NameOfTheType>` that accepts attestation response with Merkle proof (see struct Proof in `I<NameOfTheType>.sol`) and always confirms it.
 (A verification contract in a real setup would check the response with proof against the Merkle root stored on the Relay contract.)